Britons suffer discomgoogolation. And you thought the Plague was bad.

 Source: Reuters via Jason Langridge

-3 Responses to “Britons suffer discomgoogolation.
+3 thoughts on “Britons suffer discomgoogolation.
 And you thought the Plague was bad.”

 I think you only have a problem if you spend more time IM’ing your partner than actually speaking to them!